Acid Bath: Initial career (1991–1997)

-Break-up and subsequent projects
+Break-up and subsequent projects (1997–2024)

 After two studio albums, Acid Bath's career came to an abrupt end on January 23, 1997, when bass guitarist Audie Pitre and his parents were killed by a drunk driver who had run a stop sign.
 Kelly Pitre, Audie's brother, was the only one of four family members to survive the incident, escaping with only a broken rib and a mild neck fracture.

 While rumors of another album circulated after the band's end, nothing new surfaced.
-Sammy Duet owns a tape of he and Mike Sanchez coming up with riffs for a possible third Acid Bath album.
+Sammy Duet owns a tape of him and Mike Sanchez coming up with riffs for a possible third Acid Bath album.
 He mentioned this tape on his interview with Does It Doom?.
 The tape was labeled "Rat Poison" because neither of them could come up with an album name.
 One of the members saw some rat poison in a box at the rehearsal space and said "just call it fucking Rat Poison".
 It was also rumored that some of the riffs were used for the first Goatwhore album; however, this was proven to be false.